Here there are a couple of reasons why she has become my main reference model:

-Very first lesson: several slides showed photos of villas of Italian tv series or famous tv-shows, questionable examples for those with a certain type of architectural culture, like everyone present in that classroom.
+Very first her lesson at University: several slides showed photos of villas of Italian tv series or famous tv-shows, questionable examples for those with a certain type of architectural culture, like everyone present in that classroom.

 Without batting an eyelid, the architect told us that many people have these types of references in mind when they think of their ideal home.
 These are the models they know, because the TV spreads these images to all the houses.
 We all are not informed in the same way.

 Several customers showed her these reference models for their own house: at that point, she explained to us, we have a duty, which is to bring out our professionalism, aesthetics and taste that we have refined and strengthened over the years by studying and learning from Masters.
 The sensitivity we have gained towards space.
 Because it is so, the taste is educated, beauty is the result of study and hard training.

 [All professors should be able to be freelance too, to be able to give teachings of this type].

 It does not mean that we all must necessarily love Japanese architecture, for example.
-But we must distinguish a non-functional architecture, decorated with no intention and visually charged, from the functional one, which enhances the space and restores beauty.
+But we must distinguish a non-functional architecture, incoherent and visually weighted, from the functional one, which enhances the space and restores beauty.
 And we architects are the added value for our customers, not an obstacle, we have a duty to give them our vision.